epfllibrary/zotero-course/05-wordprocessor/exercises.md

 ### exercise 5.3 (for LaTeX users only)

-Even if working with LaTeX is not covered in this workshop, try to find how to integrate Zotero in your LaTeX workflow.
+- If you use Overleaf, what are the steps to link Overleaf to Zotero ?
-What do you need to do?
+- If you use LaTeX locally, you can export your Zotero library to use it with your LaTeX source file : what is the format of the file you need to export from Zotero ?

 ---